 One could argue that LEGO turned its business model around by creating more value for customers while using less resources.
 They first reengineered their operations improving the backstage of their Business Model (Canvas).
 Then, they turned to customers and boosted value creation.

-Operations focus: Streamlining activities and using the resources in the backstage of the Business Model (Canvas):
+Operations focus: streamlining activities and using the resources in the backstage of the Business Model (Canvas):

 LEGO expanded its business model only after establishing a robust operational base, ensuring a profit on the sets they were selling.
 Then they turned to customers and designed new and improved value propositions that would create more value for their customers.

-Customer focus: Creating more value with new value propositions in the frontstage of the Business Model (Canvas):
+Customer focus: creating more value with new value propositions in the frontstage of the Business Model (Canvas):

-Tools & Techniques
+Tools & techniques

 Also, LEGOs are so cool that even Scotland’s police use them.